BraysonWheeler/CSRF-Demo/README.md

 2. fastapi dev main.py

 ## Testing
 You can use profile.html to view your email. malicous.html is intended to be the phishing site used to trick a user into clicking a form and changing their email.
 Default setup for form based csrf attacks.
-Uncomment the fetch() and the app.options for the vulnerable api in main.py to use fetch based csrf.
+Uncomment fetch() in malicious.html and app.options for the vulnerable api in main.py to use fetch based csrf.

 For normal user flow -> http://127.0.0.1:8000/profile